arakoodev/doc/doc/Getting started/Introduction.md

 To get started with EdgeChains, follow the installation instructions outlined in the [Installation Guide](Installation.md).
 This guide will walk you through necessary steps to start building your own EdgeChains applications.

-We recommend checking out our [Examples](/doc/Examples/Plugin%20-%20Klarna%20Shopping%20Search.md) to get a better overview and to familiarize yourself with the framework by building an example EdgeChains application.

 <!--
 ## Modules